 - Whizz up the breadcrumbs in a food processor and mix thoroughly with the grated Gruyère cheese.
 Set aside.

 - Lightly butter a medium-sized gratin or dish pie.
 Lift the fish and prawns carefully out of the milk and arrange it evenly across the base.

 - Pass the remaining milk through a sieve and discard the bay and onion.

 - Preheat the grill to 200°C.

-- Scatter the breadcrumb and cheese mixture evenly over the creamy fish mixture.
-Put it under the grill and allow to crisp and brown.
+- Scatter the breadcrumb and cheese mixture evenly over the fish mixture.
+Put it under the grill and allow it to crisp and brown.
 The heat should be enough to get the sauce underneath bubbling and cook the fish and prawns right through.